aws-samples/sample-thailand-secure-lz/cloudformation/readme.md

 ## Configure AWS Security Services
 1. Login to the **Audit** account which is delegated security administration for the Control Tower landing zone.

-2. With cloud formation, enable **GuardDuty** with auto-enable for organization and enable these protection plans (a.
+2. With cloud formation, enable **Amazon GuardDuty** with auto-enable for organization and enable these protection plans (a.
 S3 Protection, b.
 Runtime Monitoring, c.
 Lambda Network Activity Monitoring, d.
 Malware Protection for EC2, e.
 RDS Login Activity Monitoring) for all the member accounts.
     - Deployment Account: delegated security audit account
     - Deployment Region: Thailand ap-southeast-7, us-east-1, ap-southeast-1
     - CloudFormation script: "lz-audit-guardduty.yaml"
     - StackName: "lz-audit-guardduty"
-    - Obtain the GuardDuty DetectorId from "GuardDuty" --> "Settings" for each region.
+    - Obtain the Amazon GuardDuty DetectorId from "GuardDuty" --> "Settings" for each region.
-    - Add all the member accounts to the GuardDuty Protection Plan for each region.
+    - Add all the member accounts to the Amazon GuardDuty Protection Plan for each region.
         - Action: Go to "GuardDuty" --> "Accounts" in delegated administration account for security.
 Select "Add Member" under "Actions".
     - Retain scanned snapshots when malware is detected for each region.
         - Action: Go to "GuardDuty" --> "Malware Protection for EC2" --> "General Settings", and enable "Retain scanned snapshots when malware is detected."

-3. Enable **Security Hub** in Audit account for all the governed regions.
-Create a new Security Hub Central Configuration Policy in **"us-east-1"** that enabled "AWS Foundation Security Standards" across the governed regions (us-east-1, and ap-southeast-7 and ap-sooutheast-1).
+3. Enable **AWS Security Hub** in Audit account for all the governed regions.
+Create a new AWS Security Hub Central Configuration Policy in **"us-east-1"** that enabled "AWS Foundation Security Standards" across the governed regions (us-east-1, and ap-southeast-7 and ap-sooutheast-1).
     - Security Hub --> Settings --> Regions
         - Enable Cross-Region aggregation.
     - Choose Home Region: us-east-1
     - Choose Linked Regions: ap-southeast-7 and ap-southeast-1
     - Select "Configuration type" as "Customize my Security Hub Configuration".
-    - Select "Custom policy" to "Enable Security Hub CSPM", with "AWS Foundational Security Best Practices v1.0.0" selected as the security standard.
+    - Select "Custom policy" to "Enable AWS Security Hub CSPM", with "AWS Foundational Security Best Practices v1.0.0" selected as the security standard.
-    - Select "Disable specific control", to remove Security Hub findings that are no longer required.
+    - Select "Disable specific control", to remove AWS Security Hub findings that are no longer required.
 (Security Hub --> Controls)
         - [IAM.6] Hardware MFA should be enabled for the root user
         - [ELB.2] Classic Load Balancers with SSL/HTTPS listeners should use a certificate provided by AWS Certificate Manager
         - [ELB.3] Classic Load Balancer listeners should be configured with HTTPS or TLS termination